AnsahMohammad/WiJungle-AutoLogin/README.md

-# AutoLogin for WiJungle-SVNIT
+# WiJungle-SVNIT AutoLogin

-Streamline your SVNIT WiJungle firewall login experience with this automated script.
-SVNIT utilizes the WiJungle Firewall to manage its local network.
-To authenticate and access the network, students traditionally visit the URL: https://172.16.1.1:8090/ and input their admission number and password.

-However, this routine login process can become mundane, leading to a dislikable task for many students.
-In response to this, a script has been developed that can be easily configured with your details.
-Once set up, the script takes care of the login process automatically, eliminating the need for manual login every time you connect to the SVNIT network.

-Say goodbye to repetitive logins and enjoy seamless access to the SVNIT network with WiJungle-AutoLogin.
-Please star the repository if you find this helpful !
+This script automates the login process for the WiJungle Firewall of SVNIT Network.
+Instead of manually visiting the login page and entering your credentials each time, you can use this script to log in automatically.

+## Usage

+1. Clone this repository.
+2. Optionally, move the `login.sh` script to your home directory for easy access.
+You can do this with the command `mv login.sh ~`.
+3. Run the script with the command `./login.sh`.
+4. The first time you run the script, it will prompt you to enter your admission number and password.
+These will be saved for future logins.
+5. The script will automatically log you in each time you run it.

+### Note for Windows Users

+If you are using Windows, you will need to use either the Windows Subsystem for Linux (WSL) or Git Bash to run this script.

+## Features

+- Automatic login to the SVNIT WiJungle Firewall.
+- Saves your credentials for future logins.
+- Can be easily integrated into startup scripts to log in automatically when you connect to the network.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

+## License

+This project is licensed under the Apache License.
+See the LICENSE file for details.

+## Acknowledgements

+Thanks to the SVNIT community for their support in developing this script.

+If you find this script helpful, please consider giving it a star!